RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Updated to OpenVPN 2.3.0 and lzo 2.06.
    - FIXED: ebtables were still broken, fixed by a complete rebuild.
    - FIXED: Some OpenVPN fields rejected -1 as being valid.
+   - FIXED: Hide 5G radio info from Sysinfo page if router is single band (RT-N16)

 3.0.0.4.266.23b: